EdinburghGenomics/Fastq-Filterer/README.md

 A file can also be output containing summary information on the input/output files and reads checked and filtered.

+Hash tables are implemented in this project via [uthash.h](https://github.com/troydhanson/uthash), an unmodified copy of which is included in `src`.

 ## Installation
 To set up the filterer, simply compile it in place via the Makefile: